 "The philosophy that can't help you do things does

 It is, however, intuitively obvious, at least to an Evolutionary Pragmatist, that behavioural choices are NOT made independently of the consequences.
 Everybody, regardless of their intelligence, their education, their knowledge of Reality, their sanity, their philosophical awareness, or even their sobriety, makes decisions they firmly believe are "for the best".
 And everybody has some form of concept of what is "best".
 It may be different from individual to individual, and even from moment to moment.
 But everybody believes that "Doing the Right Thing, is Good".
 They merely differ in what they consider is "The Right Thing" and how they define "Good".
 Everybody pays attention to the consequences of their behaviour.
 If they don't, they sooner or later "fail to cross the street".
-That kind of obliviousness to the behaviour of Reality is self-defeating, and self-correcting.
+That kind of obliviousness to the behaviour of Reality is self-defeating, and self-correcting in the long run.
 People may pay attention to different consequences, and certainly place different values on the "desirability" of different consequences, but everybody makes behavioural choices with some consideration to those consequences.
-We individual humans are the end result of over a billion years of practice at giving due consideration to the consequences at the genetic level.
+We individual humans are the end result of about 500 million years of practice at giving due consideration to the consequences at the genetic level.
 It is not surprising, therefore, to find that we also automatically do the same, to some degree, with some degree of success, on the intellectual level.